 Pushing forward along the ridge from Higashi tengo (東天狗) towards Mount Mikaburi (箕冠山) we were afforded spectacular views of the rolling clouds absorbing the oversized landscape around us.

 We arrived at Oren camping site (オーレン小屋) around 4.30pm and located a suitable spot to pitch our tent among half a dozen other campers, stopping momentarily to enjoy the sunset over the mountains we would be climbing tomorrow.

 The hot onsen bath and wood burner in the lounge at Oren was much appreciated given the falling temperatures.
-We stayed inside practicing our limited Japanese with the manager until getting kicked out at 9pm.
+We stayed inside practising our limited Japanese with the manager until getting kicked out at 9 pm.

 We bid a hasty retreat to our tent where we quickly settled down for the night, wearing almost every single piece of clothing we had with us.

 Oren campsite → Mino Toyama sō hut (美濃戸山荘)

 Temperatures dropped to 2°C overnight which meant long hours of shivering while impatiently awaiting dawn.
 Just getting the stove to light in the morning was a challenge with both fuel and water being at freezing point.

 Having miraculously knocked together bacon and egg sandwiches we left Oren in the knowledge that another night outside was not an option, providing us with the impious to reach our destination by nightfall.

 The morning began with a brisk 1.5-hour hike up to the flat peak of Mount Iō (硫黄岳) by way of Natsuzawatoge (夏沢峠).
 From here the view opened up on the rest of the jagged mountain range we’d be traversing that day.